meghana17/18662-project/README.md

 ## Claim generation and data augmentation with negative claim generation
 While the widely popular dataset for fact verification, FEVER has 185,445 claims manually verified against the introductory sections of Wikipedia pages and classified as SUPPORTED, REFUTED or NOTENOUGHINFO, CLIMATE-FEVER only contains 1,535 real-world claims regarding climate-change.
 Collecting hand-annotated claims, especially related to climate change is extremely challenging.
 We want to test the performace of fact verification models on the original CLIMATE-FEVER dataset and compare it with models trained with the generated claims.
 The dataset features challenging claims that relate multiple facets and disputed cases of claims where both supporting and refuting evidence are present, making claim generation on this data challenging.

+## Acknowledgement
+Our work builds on [Zero shot fact verification](https://github.com/teacherpeterpan/Zero-shot-Fact-Verification) and we thank the authors for releasing their code.